Delamere played the major part in establishing a cross-community forum group which led to the creation of JSENSE

 Since its establishment, JSENSE has successfully worked with over 150 Teachers, Teaching Assistants and Parents across 13 schools in North Manchester.
 Over 95% of the feedback from the work we have undertaken has been positive.
 Educators attending the course have reported increased skills and awareness which has supported them in their classroom delivery to children and young people with SEND.

 Following its 2018 merger with JADDS, a SEND parent support group, JSENSE has started working with parents of SEND children and young people from the Jewish community.
-They have recently run focus groups with Teachers and Parent consultation sessions which have informed their future plans for working together with Parents and Schools.
+They have run focus groups with Teachers and Parent consultation sessions which informed their plans for working together with Parents and Schools.
 They have set up a phone helpline to provide advice for parents, prepared a local directory of culturally appropriate local provision for helping SEND children, and are planning to introduce other new services.
 The directory is now to be developed further and improved to make it even more accessible.